 While several state-level initiatives will help reduce GHG emissions, they alone will not be sufficient to meet the 2030 target mandated by SB 32.
-This is one of the many reasons why the a.
-The Draft 2045 CAP includes an aspirational goal, rather than a target, of carbon neutrality by 2045.
+This is one of the many reasons why the

 County has prepared the 2045 CAP: so it can contribute its fair share of emission reductions to achieve the statewide targets for 2030 and beyond.